kishoriji/kripalu_maharaj_images/README.md

 ## Contributing

 Contributions are welcome!
 If you have additional images or resources related to Jagadguru Kripalu Maharaj that you would like to share, please feel free to submit a pull request.

+## Accessing PDF Bundles

+For a comprehensive view, the images in this repository are also bundled into organized PDF files.
+You can find the complete PDF collections in the corresponding repository [here](https://github.com/kishoriji/kripalu_maharaj_images_scrapbook/).

+This PDF repository provides a convenient way to view and download the images in a bundled format.